-The Curibaya Project is located 48 km north-northeast of the provincial capital, Tacna, and is accessible by road in 1.5 hours.
+The Curibaya project is located 48 km north-northeast of the provincial capital, Tacna, and is accessible by road in 1.5 hours.

-Rock grab sampling at the Curibaya project has returned grades of up to 298,000 g/t silver and 934 g/t gold, with samples spread across a 4 x 5 km alteration system.
+Rock grab sampling has returned grades of up to 298,000 g/t silver and 934 g/t gold, with samples spread across a 4 x 5 km alteration system.
 Rock grab sample highlights are shown in the table to the right using cut-off grades of 500 g/t Ag and 2 g/t Au.

 Tier One has identified the age of mineralization at Curibaya to be Paleocene, ranging from 55 to 61 million years.
 This is equivalent to several world-class deposits in the southern Peru porphyry belt, including Quellaveco (Anglo American), Toquepala (Southern Copper Corp.) and Cuajone (Southern Copper Corp.).
-Tier One's technical team believes the Paleocene age date of the mineralization, along with the large precious metal budget observed within high-grade veins over a 4 x 5 kilometre alteration system, support the potential for a world-class discovery at the Curibaya project.
+Tier One's technical team believes the Paleocene age date of the mineralization, along with the large precious metal budget observed within high-grade veins over a 4 km x 5 km alteration system, support the potential for a world-class discovery at the Curibaya project.

 At this early stage, the Company’s technical team believes there are both precious metal intermediate sulphidation epithermal and copper porphyry targets.